Camping Food Ideas – No Refrigeration Required!

 Melt marshmallows and chocolate between graham crackers by roasting over the camp fire.

-If you’re camping in cooler weather, nothing beats a good cup of hot chocolate.
-All you need is your stove and some hot water or powdered milk.
+If you’re camping in cooler weather, nothing beats a cup of hot chocolate.
+All you need is your stove, cocoa powder, hot water, or even powdered milk.
 Don’t forget to pack some mini marshmallows!

 pouring hot chocolate